udit1989/high-level-design/guide/how_to_write_service.md

 # Component diagram
 ![Untitled Diagram (1)](https://user-images.githubusercontent.com/25270515/185761467-e719a1f2-4497-4c07-a088-5d76b428292f.jpg)

-It is recommended to make the diagram in the sequence of how components are listed, in an interview or build up.
+So, this is an overview of all the major components which makes a normal service.
+In an interview, one is not expected to make all the components.
+But better ask the interviewer which part he/she expects to dive deep.

 # components
 1. Client - Server